lirantal/npq/README.md

 npq install express
 ```

-`npq` will perform the following steps to sanity check the package is safe by employing syntactic herustics and querying a CVE database:
+`npq` will perform the following steps to sanity check the package is safe by employing syntactic heuristics and querying a CVE database:

-* Consult snyk.io database of publically disclosed vulnerabilities to check if a vulnerability exists for this package and its version.
+* Consult snyk.io database of publicly disclosed vulnerabilities to check if a vulnerability exists for this package and its version.
 * Package age on npm
 * Package download count as a popularity metric
 * Package has a README file